suvie/slate/source/includes/_websocket.md

 #Websocket

-In the event of a Sales Trigger, you can set up a websocket trigger that will send information about the event to your system.
+In the event of a Sales Trigger or a News Item, you can set up a websocket trigger that will send information about the event to your system.
 As for the subscription object, websockets require a pattern that defines the conditions for the trigger.